jamescommons/rowhammer/rowhammer.md

 physical memory with PTEs by repeatedly mapping the same file using the `mmap()` system call.
 Once we do this, we row hammer the vulnerable addresses we found before, hopefully flipping bits.
 Since most of memory is just PTEs, there is a high probability that one of the bit flips that occurs will alter the physical address a PTE maps to.
-Futhermore, since memory is filled with PTEs, it is likely that the random bit flip causes the PTE to point to *another PTE*.
+Furthermore, since memory is filled with PTEs, it is likely that the random bit flip causes the PTE to point to *another PTE*.
 Once the program is allowed to edit the address in a PTE associated with the program, it is game over.
 We have access to all of physical memory.